 “I could fly,” she said, “and I could hit.”

-Marvcus was 7 when he posed with his 11-year-old sister Debbie for a feature story on the life of a 32-year-old single working mom living in Inglewood who had this weekend hobby of trying to get her aggressive athletic nature out.
+Marvcus was 7 when he posed with his 11-year-old sister Debbie for a 1974 Daily Breeze feature story in the People section — not the Sports section — on the life of a 32-year-old single working mom living in Inglewood who had a weekend hobby that gave her an outlet for her athletic nature.

 “It was too rough for them,” she said of her sisters.

-The story mentioned how Marvcus “waits on the sidelines” watching her practice.
-Barbara’s mother watched the kids as Barbara practiced at Fairfax High and played home games at Long Beach Veterans Stadium, Santa Monica College or East L.A.
+The Daily Breeze story pointed out how Marvcus “waits on the sidelines” watching her practice.
+Barbara’s mother also watched the kids as she practiced at Fairfax High and played home games at Long Beach Veterans Stadium, Santa Monica College or East L.A.
 College.

 In one game where the Dandelions played in San Diego, Barbara said she a receiver so hard, “it split her helmet.
 It kind of shook me up a little bit, too.”